adamjeanlaurent/Pomodoro-Study/README.md

 # Pomodoro Study
 Pomodro Web Application To Help You Study!
 Built With JavaScript, Node.js, Express.js, MongoDB, EJS, HTML, CSS, and a few other tools and packages.

 Site is deployed here using Heroku and MongoDB Atlas http://pomodorostudy.herokuapp.com/

+The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
+The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+Each interval is known as a pomodoro, from the Italian word for 'tomato', after the tomato-shaped kitchen timer that Cirillo used as a university student.

+## How To Use

+- Register an account

+- Type a subject of your choosing along with a time interval

+- Start Timer and Study!

+- When the timer runs out, an alarm will play for a few seconds

+- Either reset the timer or go to the stats page to see your study data visualized!

 ## Gif Of Usage